AddyTechie1999/netflix-content-strategy/README.md

 <h1>Netflix Content Strategy Analysis Portfolio Project</h1>

 <h2>📌 Project Overview</h2>
-This project focuses on analyzing Netflix’s Movies and TV Shows catalog to uncover insights related to content distribution, release trends, genres, ratings, and regional availability.
+This project explores the Netflix Movies & TV Shows dataset using Python.
+The goal is to understand content distribution, trends, data quality issues, and patterns that can support data-driven decisions for content strategy.
-It demonstrates an end-to-end data analytics workflow, from raw data processing to interactive dashboards and business storytelling.
-It is designed to showcase practical Data Analyst skills using Python, SQL, and Power BI.
+The workflow includes data loading, cleaning, EDA, feature engineering, and visualizations using Matplotlib and Seaborn.

 <h2>📂 Dataset</h2>

-- Dataset: Netflix Movies and TV Shows<br/>
+- Dataset: Netflix Movies and TV Shows
+- Rows : 8807
-- Format: CSV<br/>
+- Format: CSV
 - Contains information such as:<br/>
   *	Show ID
   *	Type (Movie / TV Show)